How to Create More Balance in Your Life

 • What are the activities you have to do?
 Are these activities required just for a season, or ongoing?
 Are you doing these activities because they are truly essential or because you feel obligated?

-• What are the activities you’d like to begin doing or do more often?
+• What activities would you like to begin doing or do more often?
 What part of you feels alive by the thought of these things?
 How do these activities further your goals or resolutions?

 • If you could design your perfect day, what would it look like?